CSUBioGroup/scMAE/README.md

 ## Installation

 Clone this repository.
-The stAA has been implemented in Python3.8.16 and Pytorch 1.13.1.
+The scMAE has been implemented in Python3.8.16 and Pytorch 1.13.1.

 ```
 git clone https://github.com/CSUBioGroup/scMAE.git